 Open abdominal hysterectomies may be required in select patients because of severe adhesive disease or very large uterine size.
 ANY hysterectomy may require conversion to an open technique because of unanticipated intraoperative complications.

-If a hysterectomy is recommended by our physicians, it is certain that all other options have been explored or exhausted and that the surgeon performing the procedure will be extremely skilled and able to carry out the surgery in the least invasive fashion possible with the lowest risk for complications.
+If a hysterectomy is recommended by our physicians, it is certain that all other options have been explored or exhausted and that the physician performing the procedure will be extremely skilled and able to carry out the surgery in the least invasive fashion possible with the lowest risk for complications.